 The Michigan Department of Corrections (MDOC) is responsible for operation and maintenance of the state's 29 correctional facilities that house felony offenders sentenced to prison.
 This includes provision of physical and mental health care, education, food service, transportation, and reintegration programming.
 Also, the department is responsible for supervision of all parolees and probationers under department jurisdiction and has oversight over community corrections programs and other programs designed to encourage alternatives to prison placement for appropriate offenders.
-As of May 1, 2019, the department was responsible for 94,870 Michigan offenders: 38,464 prisoners, 42,745 probationers, and 13,661 parolees.
+As of September 1, 2019, the department was responsible for 93,880 Michigan offenders: 38,155 prisoners, 42,192 probationers, and 13,533 parolees.

-Major Budget Changes From FY 2018-19 YTD Appropriations FY 2018-19 Year-to-Date (as of 3/5/19) FY 2019-20 House Change 1.
-One-Time Funding for Training New Custody Staff Gross NA \$0 Executive includes a one-time appropriation of \$10.5 million GF/GP to train an additional 408 corrections officers to meet projected attrition needs.
+Major Budget Changes From FY 2018-19 YTD Appropriations Year-to-Date (as of 3/5/19) Enacted Change 1.
+One-Time Funding for Training New Custody Staff - VETOED Executive includes a one-time appropriation of \$10.5 million GF/GP to train an additional 408 corrections officers to meet projected attrition needs.
 Funding supports salary and payroll costs of new officers while they participate in training, as well as costs for uniforms, training materials, certifications, food, travel, and lodging.
-(Travel and lodging is paid during training if participants live away from the facilities to which they are assigned.)
+(Travel and lodging are paid during training if participants live away from the facilities to which they are assigned.)
 Between 50 and 55 custody staff are projected to retire each month in the next year.
 With the additional funding added to the FY 2018-19 base of \$9.5 million, the department would be able to train roughly 779 new officers in FY 2019-20.
-House does not include a line item appropriation, but includes boilerplate section 226 which directs the department to expend \$7.4 million of unexpended work project appropriations for training new custody staff.
-GF/GP NA \$0 2.
-Hepatitis C Treatment Gross \$6,735,500 \$100 Executive includes \$7.0 million GF/GP for the department to continue treatment of roughly 780 prisoners per year.
-Settlement of a recent lawsuit requires Medicaid to cover Hepatitis C treatment for patients with metavir scores of F1, beginning October 1, 2018, and to cover treatment for patients with metavir scores of F0 beginning October 1, 2019.
-Medicaid is seen as the standard of care for the department.
-Funding would be used to begin treating prisoners identified with metavir scores of F1 and F0.
-House includes an additional \$100.
-GF/GP \$6,735,500 \$100
+House does not include a line-item appropriation, but includes boilerplate section 226 that directs the department to expend \$7.4 million of unexpended work project appropriations for training new custody staff.
+Senate concurs with Executive.
+Conference concurs with House.
+Veto deletes section 226, so there is no funding included for training new custody staff.
+Gross NA \$0 GF/GP NA \$0 2.
+Savings from Closure of Ojibway Correctional Facility Executive reflects a savings of \$6.8 million GF/GP and a reduction of 217.9 FTE positions resulting from closure of the Ojibway Correctional Facility.
+Partial-year savings of \$19.2 million GF/GP were taken in the FY 2018-19 budget.
+The \$6.8 million represents the remaining balance FTE NA (217.9) Gross NA (\$6,805,700) GF/GP NA (\$6,805,700)